 Will it look at compliance?

-Absolutely, and I will come on to the investigation issue as well, but it is very important at this stage that we have a resolution first that passes, and secondly that puts in place things that build confidence on both sides.
+Absolutely, and I will come on to the investigation issue as well, but it is very important at this stage that we have a resolution first that passes and secondly that puts in place things that build confidence on both sides.

 The right hon.
 Lady asks why the original draft was not pursued.
 She has been following this issue closely for longer than I have, but my assessment when I arrived in this post was that, tragically, both sides have believed over that period that a military solution is possible, and that is why there has been an unwillingness, at huge cost to the people of Yemen.

 The right hon.
 Lady mentioned the Save the Children report published today, which I agree is horrific.
 I found out last week that in the last week for which we have data, 14,000 people caught cholera in Yemen.
 This situation is escalating out of control.
-The immediate priority in the resolution is to allow the flow of humanitarian aid.
+First, the immediate priority in the resolution is to allow the flow of humanitarian aid.
 Secondly, we need a cessation of hostilities, which will allow trust to be built up, and, thirdly, we need confidence-building measures, which involves allowing, for example, the payment of salaries of civil servants in Yemen and getting foreign currency into the economy.

 In terms of compliance, when this resolution goes through, as I hope it will, the UN will monitor compliance—